-Post using the validation to fix any variable type issues, we can proceed on to the Generate Module page in the DMN Simulation window.
+After using validation to fix any variable type issues, we can proceed on to the 'Generate Module' page in the DMN Simulation window.

-- Select DecisionService1 in the top combo box, then all the elements involved in DecisionService1 will be included in the list. - Item Definition, Business Knowledge Model are global elements; - Input Data, Decisions are encapsulated in the Decision Service element. - The supported languages are C++/C#/Java/JavaScript.
-Note.
-For JavaScript, the generated .js file is the same as the simulation script (Simulation page | Run button's drop dow menu | Generate New Script) except that the simulation related codes are taken away. - For Java language, the Module Path must match the Package structure.
-In this example, the DMNModule.java must be generate to a directory to form a file path ends with: "\com\sparxsystems\dmn\DMNModule.java", you have to manually create the directory structures for now.
+- Select DecisionService1 in the top combo box; all the elements involved in DecisionService1 will now be included in the list - Item Definition and Business Knowledge Model are global elements - Input Data and Decisions are encapsulated in the Decision Service element - The supported languages are C++, C#, Java and JavaScript; note that for JavaScript the generated .js file is the same as the simulation script ('Simulation' page | Run button drop down menu | Generate New Script) except that the simulation-related codes are omitted - For Java, the Module Path must match the Package structure; in this example, the DMNModule.java must be generated to a directory to form a file path that ends with "\com\sparxsystems\dmn\DMNModule.java" you have to manually create the directory structures for now

-Click on the Generate Code button on the toolbar (next to the language combo box).
-This example will use Java, however C++ and C# are the same.
+Click on the Generate Code button on the toolbar (next to the 'Language' combo box).
+This example will use Java; however, C++ and C# are the same.
 These actions are performed:

-- The .java file is generated to the path specified - An Analyzer Script (Build script) for this Artifact is created

-- The Build Script for this Analyzer Script is executed - The message is reported in the System Output window
+- The .java file is generated to the path specified - An Analyzer Script (Build script) for this Artifact is created - The Build Script for this Analyzer Script is executed - The message is reported in the System Output window

-If the model is valid, this will return the message:
+If the model is valid, this process will return the message: